 Some people opt out of Medicare Part B because they still have coverage through union or employer health insurance.
 As long as your coverage is considered “creditable” you will not pay a penalty for signing up late.
 Talk to the group benefits administrator of your plan before opting out of Part B. If your coverage does not meet this criteria, or you have no other coverage, you may pay a lifetime penalty if you sign up later for Part B.

 If you have traditional Medicare, make sure your doctor "accepts assignment" before you make an appointment.
 Medicare decides what it will pay for any particular medical service.
 This is called the Medicare-approved amount.
-If your doctor is willing to accept what Medicare pays and won't charge you any more, he or she is said to "accept assignment."
+If your doctor is willing to accept what Medicare pays and won't charge you any more, they are said to "accept assignment."
 But if your health care provider does not accept assignment and charges more than Medicare pays, you will have to pay the difference.

 For more information about Medicare Part B, see the Medicare web site at www.medicare.gov or call 800-MEDICARE (633-4227).